 Nagoya Subway Lines

 Nagoya Subway has six lines.
 At Nagoya Subway Station you can access two subway lines: the Higashiyama Line and Sakura-dori Line.
-For the key destinations below all fares and travel times are given from Nagoya Station.
+For the key destinations below, adult fares and train times are given for subway journeys from Nagoya Station checked for departures at about 12:00 on 17-Jul-2026.
+Transfer waits can change the total journey time.

 The ticket gates at Nagoya Subway Station